Conquistador: North America colonization

 The viceroy of New Spain Antonio de Mendoza, for whom is named the Codex Mendoza, commissioned several expeditions to explore and establish settlements in the northern lands of New Spain in 1540–1542.
 Francisco Vázquez de Coronado reached Quivira in central Kansas.
-Juan Rodríguez Cabrillo explored the western coastline of Alta California in 1542–1543.
+Portuguese maritime explorer, Juan Rodríguez Cabrillo at the service of Spain, explored the western coastline of Alta California in 1542–1543.
 Vázquez de Coronado's 1540–1542 expedition began as a search for the fabled Cities of Gold, but after learning from natives in New Mexico of a large river to the west, he sent García López de Cárdenas to lead a small contingent to find it.
 With the guidance of Hopi Indians, Cárdenas and his men became the first outsiders to see the Grand Canyon.
 However, Cárdenas was reportedly unimpressed with the canyon, assuming the width of the Colorado River at six feet (1.8 m) and estimating 300 ft rock formations to be the size of a person.
 After unsuccessfully attempting to descend to the river, they left the area, defeated by the difficult terrain and torrid weather.

 In 1540, Hernando de Alarcón and his fleet reached the mouth of the Colorado River, intending to provide additional supplies to Coronado's expedition.
 Alarcón may have sailed the Colorado as far upstream as the present-day California–Arizona border.
 However, Coronado never reached the Gulf of California, and Alarcón eventually gave up and left.
 Melchior Díaz reached the delta in the same year, intending to establish contact with Alarcón, but the latter was already gone by the time of Díaz's arrival.
 Díaz named the Colorado River Río del Tizón, while the name Colorado ("Red River") was first applied to a tributary of the Gila River.